Forest-Economics-Goettingen/optimLanduse/README.md

 economic success.
 And indeed this portfolio best reflects the portfolio observed in Eastern Panama.
 Following, these indicators best reflect the farmers’ goals and perceptions in this area.
-The difference between this portfolio and the societally desired multi-objective portfolio highlight the requirements a land-cover alternative must fulfill to meet the farmers needs and goals.
+The difference between this portfolio and the societal desired multiobjective portfolio highlight the requirements a land-cover alternative must fulfill to meet the farmers needs and goals.
 The silvopasture as defined in Gosling et al. (2020) may not serve the requirements of the farmers sufficiently.